 - Psychiatric evaluation.
 This evaluation will help determine if depression or another mental health condition is causing or contributing to a person's symptoms.

 - Genetic tests.
 Some dementias are caused by a known gene defect.
 In these cases, a genetic test can help people know if they are at risk for dementia.
-People should talk with family members, a primary care doctor, and a genetic counselor before getting tested.
+It is important to talk with a genetic counselor before and after getting tested, along with family members and the doctor.

 Who Can Diagnose Dementia?